HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/linux-capabilities.md

 bash: /usr/bin/gdb: Operation not permitted
 ```

-After investigating I read this: _Permitted: This is a **limiting superset for the effective capabilities** that the thread may assume.
+[From the docs](https://man7.org/linux/man-pages/man7/capabilities.7.html): _Permitted: This is a **limiting superset for the effective capabilities** that the thread may assume.
 It is also a limiting superset for the capabilities that may be added to the inheri‐table set by a thread that **does not have the CAP\_SETPCAP** capability in its effective set._\
 It looks like the Permitted capabilities limit the ones that can be used.\
 However, Docker also grants the **CAP\_SETPCAP** by default, so you might be able to **set new capabilities inside the inheritables ones**.\
 However, in the documentation of this cap: _CAP\_SETPCAP : \[…] **add any capability from the calling thread’s bounding** set to its inheritable set_.\